Miranda Priestly: Film

-In the film she is a more sympathetic character than portrayed in the book.
+In the film, she is a more sympathetic character than portrayed in the book.
 While she remains just as ruthless and manipulative as she was in the book, she is seen in a few moments of vulnerability three quarters of the way into the film when she confides to Andrea her distress about her failing marriage and the effect she is worried it will have on her daughters.
 The film incarnation of Priestly also speaks with an American accent, which strongly suggests the film character is not a Briton as portrayed in the novel.

 Most, if not all reviews and articles of the movie made reference to Wintour.
 Nicknamed "Nuclear Wintour", Anna has been known to possess most of the same traits as Priestly, although she has shown more redeeming traits.
 Streep has told multiple reporters that she did not personally base her portrayal on Wintour, but instead on men she has known; Streep actually didn't meet Wintour until a pre-release screening of the movie.
-Other inspirations for Streep's portrayal include Cruella de Vil, Martha Stewart, and the ghost of Joan Crawford from Mommie Dearest.
+Other inspirations for Streep's portrayal include Cruella de Vil, Madame Medusa, Ursula, Martha Stewart, and the ghost of Joan Crawford from Mommie Dearest.

 As for Miranda's appearance, Streep thought of the model Carmen Dell'Orefice, known for her trademark white bouffant.
 "I wanted a cross between her and the unassailable elegance and authority of Christine Lagarde", Streep said in a coverage for Variety.

 Streep often said her performance was inspired by men, but kept their identities a closely guarded secret until the movie's tenth anniversary in 2016.
 "The voice I got from Clint Eastwood," Streep says.
 "He never, ever, ever raises his voice and everyone has to lean in to listen, and he is automatically the most powerful person in the room.
 But he is not funny.
 That I stole from Mike Nichols.
 The walk, I'm afraid, is mine".